Future Views Magazine

 Euan, Arri and I listened, fascinated.

 "Other planets like Mars, Venus, Jupiter, Saturn are 'synchronised' to entirely different aspects of the sun's energy.
 Their 'elements' run at different frequencies.
-Just as our eyes cannot see gamma or radio waves, our senses cannot detect energy configurations that are composed of parts of solar spectrum that are similarly shifted from our world."
+Just as our eyes cannot see gamma or radio waves, our senses cannot detect energy configurations that are composed of parts of the solar spectrum that are similarly shifted from our world."

 I had to think about that one.